mkriele/ValueOrientedRiskManagementInsurance.jl/README.md

  - *SSTLife*: An extremely simplified example of the SST (Swiss Solvency Test) calculation for life insurance.
 The Swiss Solvency Test is the Swiss regulatory capital requirement.
 The resulting monetary requirement is referred to as the "target capital" `ZK`<sup>1</sup>.
  - *S2Life*: A simplified example of the S2 (Solvency 2) calculation for non-life insurance.
 Solvency 2 is the new regulatory capital requirement in the European Union.
 The resulting monetary requirement is referred to as the "Solvency capital requirement" `SCR`.
  - *S2NonLife*: A simplified example of the S2 calculation for life insurance
  - *ECModel*: An extremely simplified example of an internal economic capital model for non-life insurance.
-In the book, this model is used to illustrate concepts in value based management.
+This model is used to illustrate some techniques used in value based management.

-Note that we have simplified and (in part changed) the regulatory requirements for SST and Solvency 2.
+Note that we have simplified and (in part changed for our exposition) the regulatory requirements for SST and Solvency 2.
 Also note that the implementation of Solvency 2 may be slightly different in different EU countries.
 For definitive information about SST or Solvency 2, please consult the original literature and any guidance issued by the supervisory authorities in the jurisdiction of interest.

 ## Files in the Folder "src" and its Subfolders